 When you picture the Amalfi Coast in your mind, chances are you see a mix of dramatic landscapes with houses climbing up into the mountains, and stunning beaches.
 You’ll see a lot of both in this region!

-It’s a great place to visit to explore as well as to relax and soak in the ambiance.
+It’s a great place to visit to explore, relax, and soak in the ambiance.
 Here are some of the most stunning Amalfi Coast beaches in or near Positano and Amalfi.

 - Marina Grande, Positano—Top hotspot for travelers.
 Rent a chair for the day and see how many celebs you can find.